Islington is committed to making cycling as safe and easy as possible, as well as improving facilities so that more residents can enjoy it regularly.

 Cycle improvements for these routes have been approved and are being delivered (see routes on a map in the document at bottom of the page).

-- Quietway Route 2: Bloomsbury to Walthamstow (Islington section) – Lloyd Baker from the junction with Farringdon Road, to Northchurch Road junction with Southgate Road.
+- Quietway Route 2: Bloomsbury to Walthamstow (Islington section) – Margery Street to Southgate Road

 - Cycle Superhighway 1: Liverpool Street to Tottenham